sayedex/NE0-stake-contract/StakingREADME.md

 }

 ```

- - When you update new treasuryWallet,you have to approve NEObux token for staking contract
+When you update the treasuryWallet, you need to approve NEObux tokens for the staking contract.
+You can find the approve function in the NEOBux contract, with the staking contract address (0xb554d8F9E9c19D7F5b894471392fdbFBFA679C13) and the reward amount you want to pay to users in total for all pools.
  - Example call check :
- - You can find approve function in NEOBux contract
- - address will be staking contract address   (0xb554d8F9E9c19D7F5b894471392fdbFBFA679C13)
- - amount will be the reward you want to pay to user in total for all pool
  ![approval](https://github.com/sayedex/NE0-stake-contract/blob/master/Screenshot/4.png?raw=true)